 Benefits of team sports include:

 - Boosts leadership skills

 One of the best daily braining training activities is simply to learn something new, even if it’s something small like learning to cook for yourself.

 Dr Denise Park, a neuroscientist at the University of Texas at Dallas, gave two hundred older people different activities to learn, ranging from digital photography to quilting, which they did for 15 hours a week for three months.

 The results showed that people who learn new skills see significant benefits in their brain health.
 It is especially good at warding off dementia.

 So which exercises should you try?

-Acting is a fantastic way to both socialise and to become more aware of your body and improve your emotional intelligence.
+Acting is a fantastic way to socialise, to become more aware of your body, and to improve your emotional intelligence.